Updated for 2020!

 Open a CRA My Account to easily track your refund, benefits, and update your personal information.

 Tax time is also a good time to look closely at your withholding.
-If you are getting a large tax refund, you should consider adjusting your taxes withheld at source to limit the interest-free loan you are providing to the government.
+If you are getting a large tax refund, you should consider adjusting your taxes withheld at the source to limit the interest-free loan you are providing to the government.

 2. Review Your Debt